 A third option can guarantee you steady income month to month: Create a Patreon for your YouTube channel!

-Patreon is like a Kickstarter for creators.
+Patreon is like a Kickstarter, but for creators with established audiences.
 Your fans can pledge a certain amount of money every month, and in exchange, you can offer them special benefits like exclusive videos, deeper access to you, physical goods, etc.

 Your viewers watch your videos because they love what you do!
 This is why they'll be happy to pledge to you.
 While it may be more work on your end (having to create more content), your Patreon will dramatically increase your monthly income, and you'll be making a lot more from each fan than you do by having them video ads on your videos!

 How so?
 Ad rates are based on every 1,000 views (it's called a "CPM").
 This means that you're making, for example, $5 for every 1,000 viewers.
 Or if you're popular YouTuber Hank Green, you're only making a $2 CPM.

 What if instead you made $5 a month per person?
 Even if you only had 500 of your fans sign up for your Patreon, that means you'd be making $2,500 per month from that small group of people.
 Sounds like a much better plan, doesn't it?

 Launching a Patreon does NOT mean you shut down your public YouTube channel.
 This is the beauty of Patreon: You can continue monetizing your YouTube channel the way you already do, but you're adding an additional income stream to steady out your monthly revenue.